 The Jeep brand has been around since the 1940s, offering a rugged appeal and off-road capability.
 With all the different models on the market, you are left wondering – are Jeeps good cars?

-In this article, we look at the areas where Jeep excels above the competition.
-We also look at some areas that lack and show you what models to stick with.
+In this article, I look at the areas where Jeep excels above the competition.
+I also look at some areas that they are lacking in, and show you what models to stick with.

 Are Jeeps Good Cars?

 The Jeep brand is known for having a variety of models to choose from, with a wide range of advanced technology included.
 In fact, the brand leads the pack, offering plenty of available features you can add to increase peace of mind.

 Of all the models, the Renegade and Cherokee have regularly done well in crash test ratings.
 Both of these models have earned Top Safety Pick designations from the IIHS, proving they are top choices for family travel.

 On the other hand, the Wrangler and Gladiator models have been notoriously deemed unsafe by consumers.
 In fact, the Wrangler has suffered for many years with something known as the “death wobble.”
 For this reason, it’s been best to leave these models to those who choose to head off-road or who want an adventure-focused vehicle.

 The most reliable Jeep engine has been the brand’s 3.6-liter Pentastar.
 It’s also known to provide plenty of power without sacrificing too much efficiency.

 However, there are some newer engine types that are also gaining a lot of attention.
 With the latest eTorque technology, you can expect much more efficiency, keeping the Jeep brand in line with today’s standards.

 Sadly, the Jeep brand has been plagued with issues of rust and corrosion.
 It’s possible that it’s not the brand itself causing issues, but rather the way that they are used.